 Women always have been, and still are, part of changing the world.
 Only a few are famous.
 Most are unknown except for a few friends and family.
 They are women ministering.
+They are women changing the world.
 As you know, the word ‘minister’ simply means to serve or meet a need.
 Perhaps, when you read or hear ‘Women Ministering,’ you have a picture in your mind of someone famous.
 For instance, Billy Graham’s daughter, Anne Graham Lotz, is famous.
 First, for being the daughter of the most famous evangelist in our time.
 Second, for being a great teacher and evangelist in her own right.
 Perhaps, you envision a woman who on staff at a church.

 Women Changing the World in the Old Testament